 Having examined the draft amendments to the Manual on the WMO Integrated Global Observing System (WMO-No. 1160), Appendix 3.1, provided in Annex to Draft Recommendation 6.1(3)/1 (INFCOM-2), and reproduced in Annex to Draft Resolution ##/1 (Cg-19) for easy reference,

-Recommends to the Congress the consideration of the Initial GBON composition, through the draft resolution provided in Annex to this Recommendation.
+Recommends to the Congress the consideration of the Initial GBON composition, through the draft resolution provided in Annex to this Recommendation;

 Authorizes its President to submit to Congress in 2023, on behalf of the Commission, the initial GBON composition.